bbenchoff/bbenchoff.github.io/pages/FiniteAtari.md

 Random data has about a 59% chance of being a valid opcode (151 out of 256 possible bytes).
 Real games should do much better than that.
 The bulk of the first kilobyte or so of data should be made up of these opcodes.

 **Reset Vector Tomfoolery** Atari ROMs need a valid reset vector to the code's entry point.
-In other words, the last two bytes of the code should be between `0xF000` and `0xFFFF`, or reversed because of MSB/LSB.
-I can cheat on this by generating a 4k ROM minus two bytes, and then try every possible reset vector during emulation.
+In other words, the last two bytes of the code should be between `0xF000` and `0xFFFF`.
+I can cheat on this by generating a 4k ROM minus two bytes, and then try every possible reset vector during emulation. _That's only 4096 times as much work_.

 **Input _and_ Output?!** I can look for access to the TIA (Television Interface Adapter) to see if it will output to the screen and the RIOT (RAM-I/O-Timer) to see if it will use any input or output.
 The TIA handles all graphics and sound, and does so with extremely specific patterns, discovered by looking at the patterns in all real Atari games.
 The pattern analysis revealed: